 Set up your GTD email workflow

+Now we've gone through the basics of GTD and inbox zero, setting up a GTD email workflow is easy.
 We designed the following GTD email workflow incorporating many of Mailbutler's features, but they're entirely optional and only serve as additional helpers for this GTD email system.
-Feel free to use any productivity tools you like!

-5 steps to kickstart your GTD email workflow
+Steps to kickstart your GTD email workflow

-- Decide how often you want to check your inbox.
+Decide how often you want to check your inbox.
 We recommend you to set up intervals during the day that won't disturb you from focusing on deep work.

-- If you find your current unopened emails to be a little too overwhelming to begin your GTD workflow, try moving all your 'pre-inbox zero' emails into a separate archive folder.
+If you find your current unopened emails to be a little too overwhelming to begin your GTD workflow, try moving all your 'pre-inbox zero' emails into a separate archive folder.

 - References: This is a folder for important documentation, receipts, invoices - anything you might need for later referencing.

-- Project: If you receive emails constantly about a certain project (or email campaign), you might want to put them in specific projects folder.
+- Project: If you receive emails constantly about a certain project (or email campaign), you might want to put them in a specific projects folder.

-Step 1: Capture
+Step one: Capture

-We need to first establish that our inbox is an in-basket we need to check regularly in order to stay on top of things.
+Your email inbox is where potential tasks, ideas or projects enter your workflow.
+We need to first establish that our Gmail, Outlook or Apple Mail inbox is an in-basket we need to check regularly in order to stay on top of things.

 Tips for reaching inbox zero

 It's not just GTD that can help you reach inbox zero, though.
 To really get there, it's all about your attitude.
-Read on to learn more about how a change in perspective can help your chances of getting your inbox totally organised.
+Read on to learn more about how a change in perspective can help your chances of getting your inbox totally organized.